14th International Architecture Biennale Exhibition: “Office US”

 01/01/1984

-Construction Innovation, Working in ConstructionPhotographer:Hansjoachim Neis/C.E.S., Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:ColorFour craftsmen having lunch, lying on the curved truss bents, before the bents were erected inside the Central Building.
-It was exhibited at the 14th International Architecture Biennale Exhibition: “Office US”.
+Construction Innovation, Working in ConstructionPhotographer:Hansjoachim Neis/C.E.S., Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:ColorDigitizedFour craftsmen having lunch, lying on the curved truss bents, before the bents were erected inside the Central Building.
+It was exhibited at the 14th International Architecture Biennale Exhibition: “Office US” in 2014.

 -